 4. Submit your application to the Board.

-After the Board reviews your licensure application and determines your eligibility, you will receive your Illinois psychology license.
+After you have passed the EPPP, the Board will be notified by the ASPPB.
+If the rest of your application is complete and the Board determines your eligibility, you will receive your Illinois psychology license.

 Illinois Licensure by Endorsement

-If you have been licensed in a different state with “substantially equivalent” requirements to those of Illinois and are seeking licensure in Illinois you can submit a Application for Licensure using the Endorsement of License instructions found on page 4.
-Along with the application, you will need to submit the same accompanying documents from Step 2 of the Licensing Process section above and your EPPP exam scores must be sent directly to the Board.
-You can request an EPPP score transfer here.
+If you are currently licensed in a different state with “substantially equivalent” requirements to those of Illinois and are seeking licensure in Illinois you can submit an Application for Licensure using the Endorsement instructions.
+Along with the application, you will need to submit a CCA form, ED form, official transcripts, CT form, and your EPPP exam scores (which must be sent directly to the Board).
+You can request an EPPP score transfer on the ASPPB website.
 Applying for licensure in the state of Illinois by endorsement requires a $100 fee.
 The Board will review applications for licensure by endorsement on a case-by-case basis and will let you know if your application has been approved.

-In order to be eligible for licensing renewal in the state of Illinois, you must complete 24 hours of continuing education, with three of those hours dedicated to the ethical practice of clinical psychology.
+Clinical and prescribing psychologist licenses expire on September 30 of every even-numbered year.
+In order to be eligible for licensing renewal in the state of Illinois, you must complete 24 hours of continuing education (CE), with three of those hours dedicated to the ethical practice of clinical psychology.
 The deadline for completing continuing education credits is September 30 of the licensing renewal year.
-The fee for renewing your psychology license in Illinois is $80 per year.
+You can renew your license online and the fee is $80 per year, or $160 every two years.
 If it is your first time renewing your Illinois license, you do not need to complete CE requirements, but are required to complete them at every renewal thereafter.
-The Illinois Board provides a list of approved CE providers here under the Approved Continuing Education Sponsors and Programs section.
+The Illinois Board provides a list of approved CE providers on its CE fact sheet under the Approved Continuing Education Sponsors and Programs section.